As a product of a dysfunctional family, I find fulfillment in sharing my personal heartache to help others going through difficult times.

 I understand too that as a parent, you have done all that you know to do, and it does not seem to work or get though our hard heads (and we have them, we can be stubborn).
 Give it time, give it space.
 Sometimes, the estrangement is just temporary.

 3. We Also Have a Void That Cannot Be Filled

-There are not too many things more painful for a parent than losing a child, either physically or emotionally.
-But you must also understand that we as adult children also have a void.
-We wouldn't have cut the parent out if we didn't genuinely feel a threat to our emotional well being.
-It is heartbreaking to us as well because no other human can fill your void in us either.
-However, we look at is at the lesser of two evils when things have gotten to a certain point.
+There are not many things more painful for a parent than losing a child, either physically or emotionally.
+But you must also understand that we, as adult children, also have a void.
+We wouldn't have cut our parent out of our lives if we didn't genuinely feel a threat to our emotional wellbeing.
+It is heartbreaking to us as well, because no other human can fill your void in us, either.
+However, we look at the estrangement as the lesser of two evils after things have gotten to a certain point.

-4. We Are Mourning Too
+4. We Are Mourning, Too

-We Still Love You
+5. We Still Love You

 If so, please share your experience below.
 I would love to hear your stories.
 When I was really struggling, I found great comfort in hearing other people's similar situations.
 It didn't fix my problem, but it made me feel like I wasn't the only one.
 Whether you are the parent or adult child, I hope comfort can be found.